wei545/CSE163_FP/README.md

 The data pipeline module.
 Contains all functions for loading, cleaning, reshaping, merging, and computing derived columns:

-- `load_housing_units(path)` — Reads `housing_units.csv`, filters to county-level rows
-  (`FILTER == 1`), strips whitespace from county names, parses comma-formatted numbers, and reshapes from wide format (one column per year) to long format (one row per county-year).
+- `load_housing_units(path)` — Reads housing_units.csv, filters to county-level rows (FILTER == 1), strips whitespace from county names, parses comma-formatted numbers, and reshapes from wide format to long format (one row per county-year).
 - `load_population(path)` — Same process as above for `population.csv`.
-- `load_hpi(path)` — Loads and filters `hpi_master.csv` to WA county-level, purchase-only
-  rows.
-Returns an empty DataFrame on the real dataset (no matching rows); retained for completeness.
+- `add_pop_growth(county_df)` — Helper function that computes year-over-year population growth percentage for a single county's rows.
+First year is NaN.
-- `merge_datasets(housing, population, hpi)` — Inner-joins the housing and population DataFrames on `COUNTY` and `Year`, then inner-joins with HPI.
-On the real data, only housing and population are used.
+- `merge_datasets(housing, population, hpi)` — Inner-joins the housing and population DataFrames on `COUNTY` and `Year`
 - `compute_derived_columns(merged)` — Adds `Units_Per_Capita` (housing units divided by
   population) and `Pop_Growth` (year-over-year percentage change in population, computed independently per county).
 The first year for each county is `NaN`.